-The competition is split into two groups before it starts.
+The competition is split into the number of groups required before it starts.
 There may be athletes with multiple horses in each group but all horses of any one athlete must be in the same group.
-If it is not possible to have two groups of equal size there may be a different number of starters in each group;
+If it is not possible to have groups of equal size there may be a different number of starters in each group;